sadab-halim/Interview-Questions/README.md

 - It consists of a group of programs which manipulate the database.
 - The DBMS accepts the request for data from an application and instructs the operating system to provide the specific data.
 - In large systems, a DBMS helps users and other third-party software to store and retrieve data.
-- Database management systems were developed to handle the following difficulties of typical File-processing systems supported by conventional operating systems.
+- Database management systems wee developed to handle the following difficulties of typical File-processing systems supported by conventional operating systems.
 1. Data redundancy and inconsistency
 2. Difficulty in accessing data
 3. Data isolation – multiple files and formats